 You love the great taste of food that has been deep-fried.
-But, you have also heard about the versatility of air fryers and how food cooked that way can be better for you.
+But, you have also heard about air frying and how food cooked that way can be better for you.
 Before you go out and spend your money, here is the low-down on deep fryers v air fryers.

 A deep fat fryer comprises a round or sometimes rectangular box with compartment that holds the oil, a heat source, frying basket and temperature gauge.